clementbertails/Cy-Crypto/README.md

 ## Technologies

-This project uses the following technologies:
+This project uses the following technologies :

 Java 17

 Maven 3.8.6